mh0w/multisite_search_tool/README.md

 **OPTIONAL**: you can choose the Conda environment you want to use near the top of the run.bat file.

-**OPTIONAL**: you can also declare your directory path here (where you have placed the tool on your computer, e.g., C:/desktop/search_tool).
+**OPTIONAL**: you can declare your directory path (where you have placed the tool on your computer, e.g., C:/desktop/search_tool) near the top of the run.bat file.

 **OPTIONAL**: you can add sites to search by adding them to the sites_list list in the main.py file.
 Use the same format as the sites already listed.
 Make sure